 This program utilizes evidence based practices to deliver many of these interventions.

-When the court determines a youth has problems that cannot be effectively treated within the home such as severe psychological problems, or an extensive history of substance abuse and delinquency, a group home specializing in addressing these issues may be ordered.
+When the court determines a youth has problems that cannot be effectively treated within the home such as severe psychological problems, or an extensive history of substance abuse and delinquency, a Short Term Residential Treatment Program (STRTP) specializing in addressing these issues may be ordered.

-Group home placements are generally a minimum of six months.
+STRTP placements are generally six months, with the ability to extend with approval.
 Ranch or camp programs generally provide an increased level of security in a less than home like environment and generally require a stay of six months.